A look at the design, market and legacy of Victorian pottery

 We don't know when production of the Baseball pitcher stopped but our guess is that it was sometime after David Smith left the Chester Pottery in 1885.
 The other pieces derived from the Wedgwood pitcher –umbrella stand, the cider pitcher, tumbler, vase and plain pitcher– continued in production for several years until the closing of the Chester pottery in 1899.
 It is believed that all majolica production ceased at this time.

-Today the baseball pitcher is still one of the most popular pieces made by the company and even in its unmarked, solid color variation continues to command good prices in the collector's market.
+Today the baseball pitcher is still one of the most popular pieces made by the company.
+Even in its unmarked, solid color variation it continues to command good prices in the collector's market.

 Thursday, September 7, 2017